 D3D3 M1 to include at least one of the following at D3 psychology, geography, mathematics, chemistry, biology, physics, geology, economics, statistics, environmental science or computing.

-35 points overall, with no less than 5 awarded in any one subject.
-You must study a science at higher level and achieve grade 6 or above.
+35 points overall (16 at Higher Level).
+You must study a science at Higher Level and achieve grade 6 or above.

 Irish Highers (Leaving Certificate)